jonasricker/rub-ml-publications/README.md

 ## How to add publications
 1. Fork this repository.
 2. Add your publication to `publications.bib`.
-3. If there is not yet a macro defintion for the conference/journal of your publications, add it to `macros/conferences.bib` or `macros/journals.bib`.
+3. If there is not yet a macro definition for the conference/journal of your publications, add it to `macros/conferences.bib` or `macros/journals.bib`.
 4. Create a pull request.

 ## Formatting guidelines